 In the text of the request you must state the issue or description of the security (name and symbol) and the quantity that you wish to tender or exercise (you cannot simply say "all," you must state an exact amount).

-After the broker receives the completed instructions, you will receive confirmation of receipt of your instructions within one business day.
+After we receive the completed instructions, you will receive confirmation of receipt of your instructions within one business day.
 If you do not receive confirmation, you must contact Client Service.

-Australian corporate actions: instructions should be submitted as follows:
+Instructions should be submitted as follows:

-UK corporate actions: instructions should be submitted 5 days prior to the expiration of the offer.
+Instructions should be submitted 5 days prior to the expiration of the offer.

-All other regions: instructions should be submitted by 12:00 ET the day prior to the expiration of the offer.
+Instructions should be submitted by 12:00 ET the day prior to the expiration of the offer.

 Australian Subscription Rights: For the purposes of calculating a client's rights entitlement to participate in rights issues, at the time of submission of the election to the street, the broker will round down fractional entitlements to, if less than 1, zero, and if greater than 1, the nearest whole number.
 For example, in a 1:10 rights issue, if the client holds less than 10 shares of the issuer, then when the broker determines a client's rights entitlement it will round down to zero; If a client holds between 10 to 19 shares, the broker will round down to 1.